Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Oktober 2024 18.20.45 UTC
+- WIB: Jumat, 25 Oktober 2024 19.47.47 UTC
-- WITA: Jumat, 25 Oktober 2024 19.20.45 UTC
+- WITA: Jumat, 25 Oktober 2024 20.47.47 UTC
-- WIT: Jumat, 25 Oktober 2024 20.20.45 UTC
+- WIT: Jumat, 25 Oktober 2024 21.47.47 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: funny
+Kategori: motivational